therealnicoroshi/modlist/README.md

 Post Installation:
 VERY IMPORTANT:
-1. Make sure you run the mod organizer.exe as admin and have excluded it from your anti-virus
+1. Make sure you run the mod organizer.exe as admin and have excluded it from your anti-virus.
+Also disable Steam Overlay completely
 2. Navigate to (Drive letter):\Where\you\installed\the Wabbajack\ModOrganizer.ini
 Change this line (near the top) gamePath=@ByteArray(C:\\Wabbajack<\\The Nico Experience\\Mod Organizer 2\\Stock Game)